viam-soleng/viam-grafana-mql/README.md

 We will continue to make improvements over time therfore please don't hesitate to reach out or submit pull requests with enhancements.

-## Create Your Personal Grafana Environment
+## Deploy Your Own Grafana Environment
 Detailed instruction on how to create your own Grafana environment, using the provided Grafana docker image including the Viam-Grafana data source plugin:

 [Create your personal Grafana Instance](docs/README.md)